2014 Badakhshan mudslides

 On 2 May 2014, a pair of mudslides occurred in Argo District, Badakhshan Province, Afghanistan.
-The death toll is uncertain, the number of deaths varying from 350 to 2,700.
+The death toll is uncertain, the number of deaths is believed to be at least 350 and no more than 2,700.
 Around 300 houses were buried and over 14,000 were affected.
-Rescuers responding to the initial mudslide were struck by a second mudslide, which hampered rescue efforts.
+Rescuers responding to the initial mudslide were struck by a second mudslide, which further hampered rescue efforts.

 Mudslide

 On 2 May, there were two mudslides in the Argo District of Badakhshan Province, Afghanistan, occurring on the side of a mountain; affecting the village of Aab Barik/Hobo Barik.
-The initial mudslide struck between 11:00 and 13:00 It occurred on a Friday, a day of worship in Afghanistan when many families would have been at home rather than work.
+The initial mudslide struck between 11:00 and 13:00.
+It occurred on a Friday, a day of worship in Afghanistan when many families would have been at home rather than work.
 Fellow villagers tried to rescue those stuck after the primary mudslide, but a second mudslide occurred which trapped or killed a "large proportion" of potential rescuers.
 The consecutive slides "levelled" the village, and left the area under 10 to 30 m of mud.
 A week before the mudslides, there had been torrential rain and flooding in northern Afghanistan.
 There was a risk of further mudslides.

 Casualties

 The mudslides affected 1000 houses and buried 300, about one-third of all the houses in the village, under "thousands of tons of soil and rocks", which formed "a wave of mud that destroyed everything in its path".

 Initial reports said 350 people were killed and 2,500 were missing.
 After the scope of the disaster became clear, the death toll was increased to an estimated 2,100 the next day by Badakhshan government officials.
 However, Gul Mohammad Bedar, the deputy provincial governor of Badakhshan, later said: "The first figure that we announced was obtained from local people, not from our technical team.
-We think the dead toll will not rise beyond 500."
+We think the death toll will not rise beyond 500."
 The UN said that 350 were confirmed dead and it was unlikely to find more bodies due to the "catastrophic nature" of the mudslide.